 A pedestrian hybrid beacon includes the following features:

-- The pedestrian hybrid beacon rests dark when not in use.
-When a pedestrian push button or detector is actuated, the beacon begins with a flashing yellow light, followed by a solid yellow light, altering drivers to slow.
+• The pedestrian hybrid beacon rests dark when not in use.
+When a pedestrian push button or detector is actuated, the beacon begins with a flashing yellow light, followed by a solid yellow light, alerting drivers to slow.
 A solid red light requires drivers to stop while pedestrians have the right-of-way to cross the street.

 CNIB recommends that mid-block crossings be equipped with these devices and that cut curbs be installed.
 These should follow the guidelines contained in the section on intersection design.